-Rapid and continuous low-density development is threatening the long term sustainability of Cape Town.
+Rapid and continuous low-density development is threatening the long-term sustainability of Cape Town.
 Densification is necessary to reverse this trend, and to support the efficient functioning and viable provision of services such as public transport, while improving the quality of the built environment and safety.

 The City's densification programme includes the identification of public and private land to use for property development.
 An important component of this is growth management, which includes densification, utilising the urban edge, and optimal and sustainable use of land through densification in transport corridors and economic nodes.
 To ensure densification on well-located land, infill housing developments will also be pursued.

-The City of Cape Town continues to improve housing density per hectare by implementing the following:
+The City of Cape Town aims to improve housing density per hectare, and will implement the following over the next five years: